-8. A student possesses, uses, and/or is under the influence of drugs or alcohol at a school-related activity on or off school property.
+6. FIRST OFFENSE - A student possesses, uses, or is under the influence of drugs or alcohol.

 - Administration is summoned.
-A staff member writes anecdotal report of the incident.
+Staff member writes an anecdotal report of the incident.
 Superintendent or designee is contacted - Administration is responsible to investigate incident.
 This may include a search of student, student's locker, and/or other possessions (may include student's vehicle if on school property), confiscation of substance and collection of pertinent items/data - Parent(s)/guardian(s) immediately notified.
-Conference is scheduled as soon as possible - Authorities (local police) are notified - The student may be sent home immediately at parental expense, escorted by the legal authorities, or detained until a parent/guardian can accompany the student - Further discipline using the appropriate situational category will be administered following administrative investigation
+Conference is scheduled as soon as possible - Authorities (local police) are notified - · Immediate ten (10) days of OSS is assigned - Referral to S.A.P.
+Team ☐ Informal hearing - Referral for formal hearing for expulsion from school and extra-curricular activities for a minimum of forty-five (45) school days. - Referral through S.A.P.
+Team and completion of assessment by a licensed drug and alcohol facility, to be paid for by the parent or guardian.
+The student must comply with the recommendations of the facility's assessment